datatrail-jhu/01_chromebookintro/scripts/02_suggestedapps_script.md

 In the last lesson we discussed how to find web apps through the Google Play store.
 Here, we'll go step-by-step through how to download a web app.
 We'll then discuss a number of helpful web applications

-To dowload a web app, return to the Google Play Store as described in the previous lesson by clicking on the circle icon at the bottom left-hand side of the screen and then clicking 'Play Store' from the menu that pops up (or using the Search bar to search for Google play should the 'Play Store' icon not be immediately visible).
+To download a web app, return to the Google Play Store as described in the previous lesson by clicking on the circle icon at the bottom left-hand side of the screen and then clicking 'Play Store' from the menu that pops up (or using the Search bar to search for Google play should the 'Play Store' icon not be immediately visible).
 Once the play store pops up, you'll type the app you're interested in downloading in in the search bar at top.

 For this first example, we'll have you download Inbox by Gmail.
 Inbox is a standalone web-app that makes reading and organizing all of your email simple, right on your Chromebook.
 By typing 'inbox' in the search bar and hitting 'enter', a new window will pop up.